The most delicious and tender Cajun Pork Chops recipe in a just-spicy-enough tomato sauce. Ready in under 30 minutes with just 5 ingredients.

 - Heat the remaining 2 tablespoons olive oil over high heat in the same large skillet, and add the pork chops.
 Sear for about 5 minutes on each side.
 The pork chops will not be fully cooked yet.

-- Bring the tomato sauce to a gentle boil (you'll see small bubbles in between the pork chops, especially in the center).
-Lower the heat to simmer for about 10 minutes, or until the sauce thickens a bit and the pork chops reach a temperature of 160F in the thickest part.
+- Bring the tomato sauce to a gentle simmer (you'll see small bubbles in between the pork chops).
+Lower the heat and simmer for about 10 minutes, or until the sauce thickens a bit and the pork chops reach a temperature of 160F in the thickest part.
 Remove from heat and allow to rest for 5 minutes before serving.

 - Check the ingredients in your Cajun seasoning - some already contain salt.
 If yours already has salt, you can skip it from this recipe.